SwiftyTesseract/SwiftyTesseract/README.md

 ```
 The publisher provided by `performOCRPublisher(on:)` is a **cold** publisher, meaning it does not perform any work until it is subscribed to.

-# Extensibility
+### Extensibility
+The major downside to the pre-4.0.0 API was it's lack of extensibility.
+If a user needed to set a variable or perform an operation that existed in the Google Tesseract API but didn't exist on the SwiftyTesseract API, their options were to fork the project or create a PR.
+These have been remedied by creating an extensible API for Tesseract variables and Tesseract functions.

-## Tesseract Variable Configuration
+#### Tesseract Variable Configuration
-Starting in 4.0.0, all public instance variables of Tesseract have been removed in favor of a more declaritive API:
+Starting in 4.0.0, all public instance variables of Tesseract have been removed in favor of a more extensible and declaritive API:
 ```swift
 let tesseract = Tesseract(language: .english) {
   set(.disallowlist, "@#$%^&*")